McQafui/alx-system_engineering-devops/0x02-shell_redirections/README.md

 18. grep -iv bin /etc/passwd
 displays all the lines in the file /etc/passwd that do not contain the pattern “bin”.

+19. grep -i "^[a-z]" /etc/ssh/sshd_config
+displays all lines of the file /etc/ssh/sshd_config starting with a letter